State of Florida - Phase Three Reopening effective September 25, 2020

 Broward County Emergency Order limits Restaurant and Food Service

-Per the Broward County Emergency Orders, on premise consumption of food or alcohol is restricted between the hours of Midnight and 5am.
+Per the Broward County Emergency Order, on premise consumption of food or alcohol is restricted between the hours of Midnight and 5am.
 Parties are limited to 6 persons (unless all are from the same household then the party size is limited to 10).
-See Attachment 2 for details.

 It is essential to note that DBPR allows housing developments to place additional restrictions, if desired.